flokk.

 Mirador de San Nicolas

 Arrive at 9am before tour groups fill the square for the most photographed view of the Alhambra backed by the Sierra Nevada.
-The short uphill walk through whitewashed lanes from Plaza Nueva is part of
+The short uphill walk through whitewashed lanes from Plaza Nueva is part of the experience and manageable for all ages.

 experiences